Global behavior of temporal discretizations for Volterra integrodifferential equations with certain nonsmooth kernels: Crank-Nicolson IQ method for kernels of Case I

-0.5mm Below we shall derive the long-time stability of scheme \eqref{eq3.18}.
-At first, we present the following theorem. \begin{theorem} Let $U^n$ denoted by \eqref{eq3.18} be the approximated solution of problem \eqref{eq1.1}.
-Assuming that $\beta(t)\in \mathrm{L_1}(\mathbb{R}_+)$ and $c>0$, then it holds that
+2mm Below we shall deduce the long-time stability of scheme \eqref{eq4.8}, i.e., the following theorem. \begin{theorem} Let $U^n$ denoted by \eqref{eq4.8} be the approximate solution of problem \eqref{eq1.3}.
+Assuming that $\beta_q(t)\in \mathrm{L_1}(\mathbb{R}_+)$, $q=1,2$ and $c>0$, then it holds that